 IMOGEN MANN that’s me!

 Many years ago, I wrote a thesis on the wet leasing of commercial aircraft.
 An editor found it and read it.
-A brief interview followed with him and a publisher – in a city pub of all places.
+A brief interview followed with him and a publisher – in The Cockpit pub, of all places.
 And the next thing I knew, I was walking down Fleet Street every day and writing on a major title aviation magazine.

-That thesis was also later key to me being headhunted to a specialist wet leasing airline.
+That thesis was later key to me being headhunted to a specialist wet leasing airline.